brettneese/brettneese.xyz/posts/2019-03-18/videotex.md

 https://www.youtube.com/watch?v=sgYkpk9nJnE&app=desktop

 The Viewtron interface, in particular, is intriguing to me.
-It used a language called
+It used a language called NAPLPS.